bostonaholic/test-more-behaviour/README.md

 #### describe ####

-Use to group a set of examples of a particular behaviour of the system that you wish you describe.
+Used to group a set of examples of a particular behaviour of the system that you wish you describe.

 #### it ####